• Skip to main content

 • Add NAVY BEANS, HAM BONE, ONION, CELERY, GARLIC, THYME, SALT, and BLACK PEPPER to a 5-quart slow cooker.

-• Set the slow cooker on LOW for 6 hours (for soaked beans) or 9 hours (for unsoaked beans).
+• Set the slow cooker on LOW for 6 hours (for soaked beans) or 9 hours (for unsoaked beans). *See footnote about the final cook time.

-• During the last hour of cooking, stir in the carrots and continue cooking until both the carrots and beans are tender.
+• During the last hour of cooking, stir in the CARROTS and continue cooking until both the carrots and beans are tender.

 • To store, cool the leftovers to room temperature and refrigerate in airtight containers for up to 5 days or freeze for up to 3 months.